199911/hls-video-sharing/PITCHME.md

 Note:

+- We cannot use Adobe flash player
-Not using 80/443 port is critical problem.
+- Not using 80/443 port is critical problem.
     - As we cannot create TCP socket in browser, we cannot get resource with browser only.
+        - No HTML player support RTMP streaming
     - RTMP works well in mobile and desktop apps

 HLS can solve the above problems

 ---